kirixvelu/project-108/src/blog/article-27.md

 ---
-title: Are You Still Paying Taxes to Monarchy?
+title: Still Coerced to Pay Taxes to Modern Monarchy?
+description: Monarchy replaced corporate hierarchies deman all working slaves to pay taxes and no option to opt out military
 date: 2021-04-03
 category: "war"
 ---